AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ### Content Negotiation and Internationalization

-What if element values for attributes could be wrapped in a well-known content-negotiation structure, e.g., `ext:alt` so that content could be obtained for different content types and languages?
+What if element values for attributes could be wrapped in a well-known content-negotiation structure, e.g., `ext:alt`, so that content could be obtained for different content types and languages?

 **Option 1**: Using the special-attribute technique: